Frequently Asked Questions

 Can we have more than 30 guests

 Lots of our intimate ceremony sites max-out at 30 guests.
 Also many of the restaurants can't accommodate more than 30 in their private or semi-private area.
-And, we've found that ceremonies over 30-guests run more like a traditional wedding (think choreographing, DJ, dancing, etc.) than the spirited elopement-style, off-the-beaten-path, simple, meaningful and marriage-minded style in which this package was created.
-Therefore, 30 is our maximum.
-For over 30-guests, there is literally ONE site/restaurant venue that we can accommodate - but note: its got to be that elopement-style vibe that we described.
+We've also found that ceremonies over 30-guests run more like a traditional big wedding than the spirited, intimate, elopement-style, off-the-beaten-path, simple, meaningful and marriage-minded style in which this package was created.
+Therefore, most our weddings are 30-or less.
+For over 30-guests, there are literally TWO sites & restaurants (max 40, firm) that we can accommodate, as long as you jive with the elopement-style vibe we described.

 Can we bring our own photographer, florist or officiant?

 Officiant: yes.
-Florist and photographer: No, and here is why.
+Florist and photographer: No. And, here is why.
 Gorgeous weddings are what attracts our clients to the package.
-We want to ensure that you receive something similar to what you see on our website.
-Therefore, we work with professional photographers & a professional florist in which we have established relationships for this package.
+We want to ensure you receive something similar to what you see on our website.
+Therefore, we work with professional, experienced wedding photographers & florist in which we have established relationships for this package.
 We are happy to embellish the package by adding-on extra photo hours, creating centerpieces, crowns, or whatever your heart's desire.

 Can we stay in Denver and have a wedding in the mountains?